writethedocs/www/docs/surveys/index.rst

 2023 Salary Survey results available
 ------------------------------------

-The 2023 Salary Survey results are now available.

-A huge thank you to everyone in the community: with your help, the 2023 survey broke all previous records for number of respondents, both employees and contractors/freelancers/self-employed people.
-More responses means more complete and useful information, which benefits everyone.
+A huge thank you to everyone in the WTD community: with your help, the 2023 survey broke all previous records for number of respondents, both employees and contractors.
+Along with finer-grained lcoation data, this has allowed us to publish more than four times as many median salary breakdowns as in previous years.

 .. toctree::
    :caption: Survey Results